November 3, 2020

 |

-The validity of these passes are similar to that of the EntrePass and can also be renewed along with the EntrePass.
+The validity of these passes is similar to that of the EntrePass and can also be renewed along with the EntrePass.

-However, in order for an EntrePass holder to be eligible for either the Dependant or Long-term Visit Pass, they must fulfil the below requirements.
+However, for EntrePass holders to be eligible for either the Dependant or Long-term Visit Pass, they must fulfil the below requirements.

 To bring in your | To bring in your | Company must employ |